zekarias-tilahun/graph-surgeon/README.md

-# A PyTorch implementation of GraphSurgeon
+# A PyTorch implementation of the GraphSurgeon [paper](https://arxiv.org/abs/2108.10420)

 ## Requirements!